Raphael Pessoa: Ultimate Fighting Championship

 Pessoa made his promotional debut on 10 August 2019 at UFC Fight Night: Shevchenko vs. Carmouche 2 against Ciryl Gane.
 Pessoa lost the fight by an arm triangle choke at the end of the first round.

 Pessoa faced Jeff Hughes on October 26, 2019, at UFC on ESPN+ 20.
 He won the fight via unanimous decision.

 Pessoa was expected to face Justin Tafa in a heavyweight bout at UFC Fight Night: Whittaker vs. Till on July 26, 2020.
-However, Tafa pulled out on July 15 due to unknown reasons and was replaced by Tanner Boser.
+However, Tafa pulled out on July 15 for unknown reasons and was replaced by Tanner Boser.
 He lost the fight via technical knockout in round two.

 Pessoa tested positive for banned substance hydrochlorothiazide (HCTZ) and its metabolites chlorothiazide and 4-amino-6-chloro-1,3-benzenedisulfonamide (ACB) in a sample collected in an out-of-competition test on March 4.
 Pessoa was given a USADA suspension of one year retroactive from the date the positive sample was collected, making him eligible to return on March 4, 2021.
 Due to laboratory closures caused by the coronavirus pandemic, Pessoa was able to fight 5 months after the positive test was collected, losing to Tanner Boser via second-round TKO.